 If it’s not broken, make it better.
-We chat with the team leading the charge in turning the UK’s 10,000 employee strong Alzheimer’s organisation into a user-centred and digitally literate powerhouse.
+We chat with the team turning a 10,000 employee strong UK charity into a user-centred powerhouse.

 There are 850,000 people living with dementia in the UK today.

 This number is set to rise in the coming years.
 Tending to the needs of this growing population is the focus of the UK’s Alzheimer’s Society.

 The most pressing issue facing the organization is accessibility of digital services to people affected with dementia.
 Due to the nature of the disease, resources have to be made radically easy to access, follow and navigate.
 Solving this problem for an organization founded in the late 70s meant major changes and a new perspective.